fairy-pitta/singbirds-portfolio/content/projects/bird-migration-tracker.md

 ---
-title: "Sg Bird Call Quiz"
+title: "Learning Singapore’s Birds by Ear: A Look at the SingBirds Call Quiz"
 description: "An interactive quiz web app to test out your bird call knowledge"
 date: "Oct 15, 2024"
 coverImage: "/projects/callquiz/CallQuiz_main.png"